“I will instruct you and teach you in the way you should go; I will counsel you with my loving eye on you.”Psalm 32:8

 The transition process starts each year as soon as secondary school places are confirmed on March 1st.
 If you are in receipt of a Year 7 place for entry in September, we will be in touch shortly after national offer day – 1st March - with full details.

 We know that the transition from primary to secondary school is an exciting prospect but can also feel a bit daunting.
-We provide a full programme of information and activities to help support all students make this move in as smooth a way as possible.
+We provide a full programme of information and activities to help support all students make this move as smooth as possible.

-Click the link for a detailed Year 7 Welcome Booklet for students and parents/carers.
+See the document below for a detailed Year 7 Welcome Booklet for students and parents/carers.

-Do you have a school place at Derby Cathedral School in September 2022?
+School places at Derby Cathedral School in September 2023

-Face to face transition events will be scheduled and announced in due course.
+Face to face transition events will be scheduled and announced following the national offer day.

 A transition pack that will also be sent out to you on receipt of a confirmed offer.